xssrae/codeHERS-notes/README.md

 - Patching
 # How to visualize the notes:

-I recomend to download a software that allows you to look at Markdown files.
+I recomend you to download a software that allows looking at the `.md` files.
 The software I use:
 [Obsidian](https://obsidian.md/)

 **Theme**: [Sparkling Night](https://github.com/isax785/obsidian-sparkling-night)